 During this stage, criminals will make as many transactions as possible in order to create extra “layers”.

-The final stage of the money laundering process involves getting the money out of the financial system so that it can be used.
-However, it’s important to the criminals that they do not attract the attention of law enforcement or tax authorities.
+It is important to the criminals that they do not attract the attention of law enforcement or tax authorities when retrieving the now cleaned money.
 Due to this, criminals are often content to pay payroll and other taxes to make the “washing” more legitimate.
 Techniques used include:

 If your company is at risk of financial crime, then you’re required to implement an anti-money laundering compliance program.
 The main goal of this is to detect, respond, and avoid money laundering and fraud-related risks.
 You can achieve this by:

-If you’re looking to become AML compliant, then a great starting point is online identity verification.
-Our AML & KYC compliance solution provides end-to-end anti-money laundering compliance and can help you fight financial crime.
+If you're looking to become AML compliant, then a great starting point is online identity verification.
+Our AML & KYC compliance solution helps regulated organizations to fight financial crime.

 Powered by AI, our software verifies identities, checks global sanctions and PEP watch lists, and checks for negative news about predicate offenses.
 It can also monitor clients on an ongoing basis in case something changes.
 With the help of our software, you can show regulators that you take financial crime and compliance seriously.